-The information from this document was prepared to answer some of the more common scenarios in which DataSnap is used.
+The information from this document was prepared to answer some of the more common scenarios in which MIDAS is used.
 Pricing information and options are also included in the document.

-The key criteria to determine the necessity of a DataSnap license for your application is whether the DataSnap data packet crosses a machine boundary.
-If it does, and you use the DataSnap components on both machines, you need to purchase a license.
-If it doesn't (as in the one- and two-tier examples presented earlier), you're using DataSnap technology, but there's no need to purchase a license to use DataSnap in this manner.
+The key criteria to determine the necessity of a MIDAS license for your application is whether or not the MIDAS data packet crosses a machine boundary.
+If it does, you need to purchase a license.
+If it does not (as in the one- and two-tier examples presented earlier), you're using MIDAS technology, but there's no need to purchase a license to use MIDAS in this manner.